Description of the Flag

 "Specifications for the National Flag of Sri Lanka":

 Christopher Southworth was in possession of the official dimensions of this flag from "Specifications for the National Flag of Sri Lanka" issued by the Sri Lanka Standards institution, Colombo,1985.
 He had obtained this information via the late William G. Crampton, whose name will be familiar to a very great many Vexillological enthusiasts.
 I altered my original drawing to suit the figures that Chris gave to me, and must say that the first thing about them I did not like were the overall proportion: 75x150.1!
-As we can see, the Lion is a great deal bigger than the version illustrateBoldd in Album des Pavillons 2000, and the width of the vertical yellow borders is slightly thinner than the width of the 2 horizontal ones.
+As we can see, the Lion is a great deal bigger than the version illustrated in Album des Pavillons 2000, and the width of the vertical yellow borders is slightly thinner than the width of the 2 horizontal ones.
 An ugly state of affairs indeed, in my opinion.

 It is not entirely impossible that these specifications have been revised since 1985, but for posterity, here is my version based on the official figures given at that time, and maintaining the same RGB values as shown above.